TomSwallaxz/ProofPixel/README.md

 # ProofPixel
-In the future, will it be possible to take a regular photo on the street, a video, or a screenshot - in a way that will prove that it is the real thing and not the creation of artificial intelligence/deep fake/editing, etc.?
+In the future, will it be possible to take a regular photo video, or screenshot on the street, - in a way that will prove that it is the real thing and not the creation of artificial intelligence/deep fake/editing, etc.?